klho/FLAM/index.md

 See [Algorithms](#algorithms) for details.

 FLAM has been written to emphasize readability and ease of use.
 This follows the choice of MATLAB as the computing platform, and we have preferred standard idiomatic MATLAB over more complicated constructions where possible.
 A key goal is for the codes to be readily understood at an introductory graduate level so that they may be broadly deployed, modified, and tested in an effort to make such fast matrix methods more accessible.
-Of course, this design may not yield the best performance; a more serious undertaking would re-implement the algorithms in a lower-level language---but this is beyond the scope of FLAM.
+Of course, this design may not yield the best performance; a more serious undertaking would re-implement the algorithms in a lower-level language -- but this is beyond the scope of FLAM.

 FLAM is freely available under the GNU GPLv3 and was last tested on MATLAB R2019a and Octave 4.2.2.